Vedant-MAHAjan/Docker-with-AWS-ECR/README.md

 CMD ["nginx", "-g", "daemon off;"]
 ```
 - The built files are copied to the ```/nginx/html``` directory and then served using nginx server

+## Pushing the image to AWS ECR
+AWS Elastic Container Registry is a private registry for storing Docker images.
+It uses a single repository to store one image.
+But the versions of that same image can exist in the same repository.

+### Steps

+1. Create an IAM user in AWS named "Docker"
+2. Add the permission ```AmazonEC2ContainerRegistryFullAccess``` to that user
+3. Create a ```access key``` for AWS CLI and copy the ```access key``` and the ```secret key```
+4. Login to AWS CLI using these keys
+5. Go to ```Amazon Elastic Container Registry``` and create a new repository
+6. Click on the repository and open ```View Push commands```
+7. Copy the commands one by one to push the Docker image to the registry.
+8. Make sure that the image name is same as the repository name.